vossstef/tang_nano_20k_c64/README.md

 OSD: **Mouse**<br>
 USB Mouse as c1351 Mouse emulation.

-or <u>Dualshock2 Gamepad</u> as Paddle.
+or <u>Dualshock 2 Gamepad</u> as Paddle.
 OSD: **DS #1 Paddle** or **DS #2 Paddle**<br>
-Dualshock 2 Sticks in analog mode as VC-1312 Paddle emulation.<br>
+Dualshock left Stick in analog mode as VC-1312 Paddle emulation.<br>
+For TN20k 4 Paddles mapped to a single Gamepad (X/Y) and both Sticks.
 **square** , **cross**, **circle** and **triangle** used as 4 Trigger buttons<br>
-ANALOG Paddle mode will be indicated by DS2 red light indicator.
+ANALOG Paddle mode will be indicated by DS 2 red light indicator.

 or <u>USB Paddle</u>.
 OSD: **USB #1 Padd** or **USB #2 Padd** <br>